-Donald Dempster grew up one of four siblings during the Great Depression in the 1930s.
+Donald Dempster grew up one of four siblings during the Great Depression in the 1930’s.
 Although life was tough, his father was ensured a job with income as a police officer.
-Throughout his life, Donald Dempster has been a stamp collector, which has made him always knowledgeable about the culture and geography of different countries.
+Throughout his life he has been a stamp collector, which has made him always knowledgeable about the culture and geography of different countries.
 Although he never learned about Korea in school, through collecting stamps, he knew its location on the map.
-After high school, he enlisted in the Air Force in 1951 because he felt that with this job, he would always be guaranteed comfortable living conditions.
-In the Air Force, he did paperwork for training squadrons and later he advanced to work for the Inspector General’s office in Washington D.C.
-Donald Dempster believes it is important to remember the sacrifices soldiers made and the legacy of the Korean War.
+After high school he enlisted in the Air Force in 1951 because he felt that with this job he would always be guaranteed comfortable living conditions.
+In the Air Force, he did paperwork for training squadrons, and later, he advanced to work for the Inspector General’s office in Washington D.C.
+He believes it is important to remember the sacrifices soldiers made and the legacy of the Korean War.

 Legacies of Korean War

 Donald Dempster feels that it is important to remember the accomplishments of the Korean War.
 He assisted in keeping democracy in South Korea instead of communism.
 He is very proud that South Korea has succeeded from emulating the government of the United States.

 Donald Dempster believes that since the Korean War was after WWII, the American public had enough of war.
 He further feels that the Korean War has been forgotten by the public because it was not reported by US media as much as other wars.
 He acknowledges that recruitment was not as large during the Korean War as it was during WWII.

 Donald Dempster shares how he was promoted to work for the Office of Special Investigations (OSI) in Washington D.C.
 He was part of a team that researched any inappropriate activities in the Air Force.
 He had extra training to receive this special position.

 [Beginning of Recorded Material]

 D: My name is Donald Dempster.
 That’s D O N A L D. Last name is Dempster, D E M P -S T E R.